Research

 Publication: Submitted - In progress

-Thesis/ Research Interest(s): Weight-related commentary, body dissatisfaction and disordered eating attitudes and behaviors among elite figure skaters
+Research Interests/Projects: Weight-related commentary, body dissatisfaction, and disordered eating attitudes and behaviors among elite figure skaters; Adverse events of pharmacological obesity management; Unintended consequences and barriers to implementing obesity management interventions.

-Current position: Master's student at National University (sport psychology)
+Current position: Master's student at Yorkville University (Counselling Psychology)

 • Thesis/ Research Interest(s): Bariatric surgery, pediatrics, art-informed research methods, qualitative research, patient experience, quality improvement